 1. Career advice

 The advice goes like this: If you want to be a fill in the blank.
 The advice you get is that the best way to get there is through sales, or marketing, or engineering, or being a ‘generalist’, or goofing off in Europe, or going to grad school, or whatever the background of the person giving the advice is/was that got them to their success.
-Its not an intentional ratfuck, but its all too common and is nearly useless to the individual getting the advice.
+Its not an intentional ratfuck, but its all too common and is nearly useless.
 Unless you too believe that dropping out of Harvard and starting a social networking site is the path to greatness.

 In my mind great career advice starts with an understanding of what the advice getter’s background is, where they’ve had real success and real failure, and what their ultimate goal and desires are.